meltano/cloud-docs/docs/onboarding.md

 1. For each project:
     1. Git repo information:
         1. Name of hosting provider (e.g. GitHub, GitLab, etc.)
-        1. Git Repo URL
+        1. Git repo URL
         1. Git branch name
-        1. The name of the [Meltano Environment](https://docs.meltano.com/concepts/environments) to use for onboarding and testing purposes.
-(Recommended environment name is `'sandbox'`.)
+        1. The name of the [Meltano Environment](https://docs.meltano.com/concepts/environments) to use for onboard and testing purposes.
+           - _Recommended environment name is `'sandbox'`.
+See prereqs above for more information._
     1. For each schedule you would like to run in Meltano Cloud:
         1. Schedule name
 1. Per authorized user: